REFERRALS

 • We will phone or email back the appointment details including the veterinarian to be seen and the time and date of the referral.

-A current price list of the most common referral services can be found here.
+Please contact us for an estimate of cost.
 It is very important to inform your clients that payment is expected at the time of service.
 We do not offer credit / payment options for referral work.

 If you would like hard copies of any of the above referral materials please feel free to phone or email us.